dwaite/connect/openid-connect-self-issued-v2-1_0.md

     4.2.
 Non-Normative References

     4.3.
-Relationships to other documents  <- Should be put in another place?
+Relationships to other documents

 5. Notices